Ormskirk: History

+Ormskirk gingerbread

 The town became known for its gingerbread over the years when local women would bake the gingerbread in their own homes and then take it to the staging inns to sell to passengers.
 When the railway arrived in the mid 19th century, the local gingerbread sellers found a new market.
 They were allowed to sell their product to passengers travelling through the railway station.
 One particular customer Edward, Prince of Wales, later Edward VII, enjoyed the local gingerbread so much he sent orders to the town.
 The baking of gingerbread became part of the retail history of the town, with several local bakers claiming to have the original gingerbread recipe.
 A well known local woman, Sally Woods, was a recognisable figure on the market selling her gingerbread.

 Parish Church of St Peter and St Paul

 The Parish Church of St Peter and St Paul is believed to be on the site of the original kirk, on a sandstone outcrop, and is the oldest building in the town.
 Its exact age is unknown; the building does contain some fragments of Norman architecture.

 The parish church has many connections with the Earls of Derby and the Stanley family.
 Many family members are buried in the church's Derby Chapel, including Thomas Stanley, the first Earl, who caused Richard III to lose his crown by changing sides at the Battle of Bosworth in 1485, and the Royalist James Stanley, the seventh Earl, who was beheaded at Bolton in 1651 after the Civil War.
 His body is buried in one coffin and his head in a separate casket.

 This is one of only three parish churches in England to have a tower and a separate spire, and is unique in that it has both at the same end of the building.
 (The other two are St Mary's Church, Purton and St Andrew's Church, Wanborough, both near Swindon, in Wiltshire).
-Legend has it that Orme had two sisters, one who wanted a tower, and one who wanted a spire, and Orme built both to please both.
+Legend has it that Orme had two sisters, one who wanted a tower, and one who wanted a spire, and to please them he built both.

 The 'steeple' in fact dates from the early 15th century, but the original blew down in 1731 and was rebuilt between 1790 and 1832.
 The large west tower was added to the church around 1548 to house the bells of nearby Burscough Priory following the Dissolution of the Monasteries.
 One of these bells can still be seen in the church.

+The Old Town Hall was completed in 1779.